flant/shell-operator/HOOKS.md

 - If hook's configuration is successful, the workqueue is filled with `onStartup` hooks.

- - Than, Shell-operator subscribes to Kubernetes events according to configured `kubernetes` bindings.
+- After `onStartup` hooks execution, Shell-operator subscribes to Kubernetes events according to configured `kubernetes` bindings.

+- Than, the work queue is filled with `kubernetes` hooks with `Synchronization` type of [binding context](#binding-context), so each hook receives all existing objects described in hook configuration.

 Next the main cycle is started:

 - Hooks are adding to the queue on events:
-  - `kubernetes` hooks are added to the queue from existing objects and from events that occur in Kubernetes,
+  - `kubernetes` hooks are added to the queue from events that occur in Kubernetes,
   - `schedule` hooks are added according to the schedule.

 - Queue handler executes hooks strictly sequentially.
 If hook fails with an error (non-zero exit code), Shell-operator restarts it (every 5 seconds) until success.
 In case of an erroneous execution of some hook, when other events occur, the queue will be filled with new tasks, but their execution will be blocked until the failing hook succeeds.